tklab-tud/ID2T/README.md

 ## Installation

 Installation steps are similar to the official repository (see section [Compilation and Installation](https://github.com/tklab-tud/ID2T#compilation-and-installation)).
-The following list provides a basic installation and build commands only.
+The following list provides basic installation and build commands only.
 For a more detailed guide see the official repository.

 * `$ ./build.sh` – install dependencies, initialize submodules, build the C++ modules and create the ID2T executables
-* `$ ./build.sh --non-interactive` – build without dependencies installation
 * `$ ./id2t -h` – see ID2T usage and check if everything is correctly installed